 Both the 7D Mark II and the E-M1 have been discontinued, but can regularly be found used on ebay.
 The E-M1 was replaced by the Olympus E-M1 II, while the 7D Mark II does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D II Manual (free pdf) or the online Olympus E-M1 Manual.
+Further information on the features and operation of the 7D Mark II and E-M1 can be found, respectively, in the Canon 7D II Manual (free pdf) or the online Olympus E-M1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D II and the Olympus E-M1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.